Searchlight2/Searchlight2/README.md

 <br>

-Broken down it looks like this.
-In this example we have simply placed Searchlight2 into a downloads folder, where we will also store the results:
+Broken down the command looks like this.

 <br>